Opening Day: June 13, 2015 - Closing Day: Oct 4, 2015

 Silver Mountain Bike Park Overview

-Silver Mountain Bike Park was rated #4 in the Northwest in last year's MTBparks.com Riders' Choice Awards.
+Silver Mountain Bike Park is the 2014 Best Bike Park in the Northwest and a 2013 Top Five winner in the MTBparks.com Riders' Choice Awards

 The park's Chair 3 Zone offers 800 vertical feet of elevation drop for a less committing experience and gives new riders a chance to ease into the lifestyle with shorter pieces of trail, ranging from wide double-track and mellow single-track to full-on expert level downhill trails and jump lines.
 For expert level riders, it allows quick access to trails like Hammer, Log Jammin and Hot Mess for hot laps.